aiddata/geo-datasets/docs/dataset-guide/planning-script.md

 It's also important for us to respect the data providers by keeping our requests to reasonable volume.
 For these reasons, it can be a challenge to write an efficient and reliable download script.

+### Choosing Packages

+The download step is often the most dataset-specific aspect of an ingest pipeline, because the actual process of downloading can vary so much between sources.
+For this reason, we often need to find and use existing Python packages that are designed to support a specific protocol, for example [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) for downloading from AWS, or [cdsapi](https://cds.climate.copernicus.eu/how-to-api) for downloading from the Climate Data Store.
+On the other hand, we try to reduce the number of packages used by the geo-datasets project where possible in order to keep long-term maintenance easier.
+When in doubt, get in touch with us and let's chat about what makes most sense for your dataset.

+For downloading files directly over HTTP, please use the popular [requests](https://requests.readthedocs.io/en/latest/) package. requests is very well-documented, and provides a convenient interface for handling HTTP requests.

 ### Example

 Below is an example of some Python code that downloads a website, http://example.com, to /path/to/dst.
+This example uses the requests package noted above.
 Click on the plus signs to read annotations describing what is going on.

 ```python